bdragon300/go-asyncapi/docs/go-asyncapi/content/visualization/_index.md

 ## Usage

-To generate a diagram, use the `diagram` command:
+To generate a diagram, use the `diagram` subcommand:

 ```bash
 $ go-asyncapi diagram my-app.yaml